flyteorg/flytesnacks/cookbook/docs/tutorials.rst

        :text: 🧪 Bioinformatics
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    How computational biology intertwines with Flyte.
+    Do computational biology with Flyte.